 - The ‘on / off’ pattern appears to exist by design with only the Star Trek title breaking the pattern (Tom & Jerry has no UKPV issues in the date range so is out of scope).
 See the illustration below showing each title’s end of UKPV run gaps, and also the detailed explanation in the discussion thread (here):

-It is not currently known who was responsible for distributing Gold Key Comics in the UK.
-I have found a number of copies around the applicable UKPV dates with both ‘L Miller & Co’ or ‘Thorpe & Porter’ price stamps on them but there is no concrete evidence either way.
-A number of copies exist just prior to the printed UKPV dates which have ‘official’ looking 6p price stickers on them, which mirror the eventual printed price font, indicating that the distributor may have started this way prior to requesting printed priced copies.
+I believe Williams Publishing were responsible for distributing Gold Key Comics in the UK.
+Whilst there is no direct printed evidence to support this on / in the comics themselves, a number of UK fanzines of the time state that to be the case and they are the logical candidate based on their publishing history.
+A number of copies exist just prior to the printed UKPV dates which have ‘official’ looking 6p price stickers on them, which mirror the eventual printed price font, indicating that Williams may have started this way prior to requesting printed priced copies.

 Happy hunting, if you decide to build a set!